-The service officially launches on 12th January 2017, and will operate from the Bali Hai Pier in Pattaya to Saphan Pla ( the main port in the centre of Hua Hin).
+The ferry operates from the Bali Hai Pier in Pattaya, and Saphan Pla ( the main port in the centre of Hua Hin).

 The Pattaya-Hua Hin ferry service is part of the Thai government's East-West Ferry Project, which aims to boost tourism between Chonburi and Prachuap Khiri Khan.